-Sun-dried tomato basil pesto is super versatile and transforms ordinary dishes into something special.
-This recipes showcases the earthy richness and depth of sun-dried tomatoes.
+Rich in flavor and made with pantry ingredients, sun-dried tomato pesto is super versatile and transforms ordinary dishes into something special.
+It showcases the earthy richness and depth of sun-dried tomatoes.
 Use it atop crackers or crostini for an appetizer, add to a sandwich, stuff chicken breasts, or toss with hot pasta or risotto.
-It's rich in flavor and fantastic.

 Sun-dried tomatoes are readily available in both oil-packed and dried versions, and easy to keep in your pantry.
-Re-hydrate the dried ones before using in hot water.
+Re-hydrate the dried ones before using in hot water by soaking until soft and pliable.